alan-turing-institute/open-research-community-management/project-management/1-1-meetings/Vicky-Hellon/weekly-meetings.md

 #### Who did you help this week?
 * EZ with advice about slack bots/welcome messages
 * AB- onboarded into partnership
+ * EK - thanks for helping with slack. :raised_hands:

 #### Who helped you this week?
 * RC with joining comms chat last minute